fullcalendar/fullcalendar-docs/_docs-v6/multimonth-view/multimonth-grid.md

   @fullcalendar/multimonth
 ```

-There are numerous other options throughout the docs that affect the display of MultiMonth view, such as the [date/time display options](date-display) and [locale-related options](localization).
+There are numerous other options throughout the docs that affect the display of Multi-Month view, such as the [date/time display options](date-display) and [locale-related options](localization).

 ## Year as a Grid